-When tax time rolls around, many a homeschooling mom or dad wishes they had kept a better receipt tracking system.
+When tax time rolls around, many a home-schooling mom or dad wishes they had kept a better receipt tracking system.
 It’s vital that you retain all of your important receipts for a set amount of time in the case that you need them, whether to reconcile your own accounts, or to complete your yearly taxes.
-You can either do this manually by inaugurating a dedicated filing system for key receipts, or you can upload your receipts digitally and remove the need for floating paperwork.
+You can either do this manually by inaugurating a dedicated filo-fax to key receipts, or you can upload your receipts digitally and remove the need for floating paperwork.

-Try to standardize your methods of payment.
-Whether internet banking, check, automated draft, or any other method or means, standardizing how you pay your bills and expenses means that you’ll ideally have just one record that you can look back on if you need to (i.e. bank account, check book, and so on).
+As far as possible, try to standardize your method of payment.
+Whether internet banking, cheque, automated draft, or any other method or means, standardizing how you pay your bills and expenses means that you’ll ideally have just one record that you can look back on if you need to (i.e. bank account, cheque book, and so on).